What Is Advance Tax And How Is It Calculated

 Glossary

-1. Tax Slab: A predefined range of income levels on which different tax rates are applied.
-It determines the amount of tax an individual or entity owes to the government.
+1. Tax Slab: An income range that determines the tax rate an individual or entity must pay to the government.

-2. Tax Liability: The total amount of tax that an individual or entity is legally obligated to pay to the government based on their income, deductions, and applicable tax rates.
+2. Tax Liability: The total tax amount a person or entity is legally required to pay based on income and deductions

 3. Fixed Deposits (FDs): FDs are popular investment instruments offered by banks or financial institutions.
 Under this option, a fixed sum of money is deposited for a specified period, typically earning a predetermined interest rate.